root-project/root/cling/typedef_global/README.txt

 The correct behavior can be demonstrated as:

-   rootcint -f gooddict.C -c mycl.C LinkDef.h
+   rootcint -f gooddict.C mycl.C LinkDef.h
    KCC --no_exceptions -o myclgood.so -I$ROOTSYS/include  gooddict.C

    root [] .L myclgood.so